 Popol Vuh soundtracked Herzog’s best films, Can leant their sounds to both underground arthouse films and to gritty mainstream thrillers but only Klaus Schulze, as far as we know, went and did the soundtrack to a pornographic movie.
 I do not mean something a little bit saucy or racy but a genuine, full-on hardcore porn film.
 Of course, it was not really in the same vein as modern, production line pornography.
 This was for Lassse Braun who fancied himself a skilled film-maker, an artist and a sexual revolutionary.
 He even went as far as to show this film, also called “Body Love”, at the Cannes Film Festival.
 Braun later claimed to have quit the industry in disgust at what he saw as its commercialisation and turned instead to sexology, anthropology and erotic fiction.
 However, if you take a look at “Body Love” it is just an old porn film, whatever the philosophy behind, just one with an unusual soundtrack.

 The most unusual thing about the “Body Love” soundtrack is that Schulze seems to make no compromise or alteration to his sound for the medium.
 This really feels like a straight up electronic cosmic Klaus Schulze album.
 If you were played it and told it was a soundtrack to something, your first guess would probably be a sci-fi film.
 First track “Stardancer” in particular sounds like the sound of a rocket launch.
 Harald Großkopf provides some nice wild drums but Jesus they are low in the mix sometimes, especially on “P.T.O”!
-Schulze’s keys are hypnotic and psychedelic with some suitably epic use of that choral mellotron thing he bought off Florian Fricke.
+Schulze’s keys are hypnotic and psychedelic with some suitably epic choral effects, reminiscent of Florian Fricke’s mysterious old mellotron-type thing.
 “Blanche” is more serene and beautiful with some gentle piano in amongst the swirling electronic pulses and ghostly synths.

 Whatever your views on porn, Schulze has in no way compromised his artistic vision on this release, staying true to his classic sound and producing an album with as many nods to baroque classical as it does to the Berlin-school of electronics.
 Its energy and pace make it one of those records that lay down the foundations for dance music just as much as any of his peers.